Five Hours: Five More Hours

-Deorro released a third version of "Five Hours" and vocals from American singer Chris Brown titled "Five More Hours".
+Deorro released a third version of "Five Hours", featuring vocals from American singer Chris Brown titled "Five More Hours".
 It was released as a digital download in the United States on 3 March 2015.

 Music video

 On 30 April 2015, an official music video for the third version was released.
 It was directed by Andrew Sandler and was filmed in California.
-The video also features rapper Travi$ Scott.
+The video also features rapper Travis Scott.
 The video shows Brown and Scott on their way to Coachella to premiere Brown's vocal mix of Deorro's Five Hours.
 Brown's car breaks down in the desert and he holds a party in a school bus, driven by Deorro, on his way to the concert.